 In terms of valuation, the impact of economic changes may affect scheme funding and actuarial valuation assumptions such as discount rates and inflation.
 Moreover, it is speculated that overseas financial institutions which are headquartered in the UK may decide to relocate their headquarters away from the UK.
 If such financial institutions are counterparties to hedging arrangements with pension schemes, the implications of this may require revision of these contracts.
-Many schemes will also see an impact on the employer covenant (i.e. the legal obligation and ability of a pension scheme's sponsoring employer to support the scheme's liabilities).
+Many schemes will also see an impact on the employer covenant (i.e., the legal obligation and ability of a pension scheme's sponsoring employer to support the scheme's liabilities).
 Trustees of DC schemes should be keeping their scheme investments under review to ensure they remain appropriate for their members.
 Members of DC schemes may see sudden falls in the value of their funds.
 As mentioned above, pension schemes are long term investments and although members should keep their investment choices under review, in most cases there would be no need for urgent action.
 The increased flexibility introduced in April 2015 gives those approaching retirement more choice as to how they manage their pensions savings.
 Trustees may see a change in behaviour and decision-making of those reaching retirement due to the market volatility.

 A significant body of EU pensions law has already been incorporated into UK domestic legislation (for example, the scheme funding provisions in the Pensions Act 2004).
-Although the UK would no longer be bound by EU law following the withdrawal, it seems unlikely that provisions which protect pension savings and are generally considered to be working reasonably well would be repealed.
+Although the UK is no longer bound by EU law following the withdrawal, it seems unlikely that provisions which protect pension savings and are generally considered to be working reasonably well would be repealed.
 However, the UK will have the opportunity to deviate from EU requirements and adopt its own domestic direction.
 Over time we may see the UK Parliament repealing some existing provisions in an attempt to "cut EU red tape".

-The Department for Exiting the EU issued a White Paper on 30 March 2017 detailing proposed legislation for the UK's withdrawal of the EU: the European Union (Withdrawal Bill).
-The Bill, introduced on 19 July 2017, will repeal the European Communities Act 1972, the legislation through which the UK joined the European Economic Community, convert EU law as it stands at the moment the UK exits the EU into UK law and creates powers for parliament to make secondary legislation to enable corrections to be made to laws after the exit.
+The Department for Exiting the EU issued a White Paper on 30 March 2017 detailing legislation for the UK's withdrawal from the EU: the European Union (Withdrawal Bill).
+The Bill, introduced on 19 July 2017, repealed the European Communities Act 1972, the legislation through which the UK joined the European Economic Community and converted EU law into UK law from 31 january 2020 and created powers for parliament to make secondary legislation to enable corrections to be made to laws after the exit.